-Babak Azizzadeh, MD, FACS is the Director of the Facial Paralysis Institute and a world-renowned facial paralysis expert.
-He is highly regarded for his expertise in the field and has even appeared on The Oprah Winfrey Show, the Dr. Oz Show, and The Doctors for his groundbreaking work in the treatment of facial paralysis.
-At the Facial Paralysis Institute in Beverly Hills, Dr. Azizzadeh and his team strive to bring their facial paralysis patients the highest quality care and the most innovative treatments available.
+Babak Azizzadeh, MD, FACS is the Director of The Facial Paralysis Institute and a world-renowned facial paralysis expert, particularly known for his work in facial nerve decompression.
+He is highly regarded for his expertise in the field and has appeared on The Oprah Winfrey Show, the Dr. Oz Show, and The Doctors for his groundbreaking work in the treatment of facial paralysis.

 What Is Facial Nerve Paralysis?

 The facial nerve is used to control facial movement on one side of the face.
 If the nerve is damaged or stops working properly, it can become exceedingly difficult to smile, frown, and make other facial expressions.
+This is due to the fact that the facial nerve has branches that control muscle groups responsible for brow, eyelid, cheek, and lip movement.

 Facial Nerve Paralysis Symptoms